 Our talented Client Support team is essential to our success at ShowClix.
 These individuals train and support our partners regarding everything from event set-up to ticket on-sales and beyond.
-Today we chatted with Jessica Merritt, our Client Support Representative devoted to assisting event organizers on a daily basis.
+Today we chatted with Jessica Merritt, our Client Support Manager devoted to directing her department in assisting event organizers on a daily basis.

 Jessica graduated from Point Park University in 2016 with a Bachelor’s Degree in Sports, Art, and Entertainment Management.
 Throughout college, she had five different internships and jobs within the entertainment industry, including an internship with Opus One Productions and a position as Box Office Supervisor for the Pittsburgh Riverhounds.
 She has also worked with the Pittsburgh Penguins Foundation, where she was in charge of managing volunteers for game night silent auctions featuring one-of-a-kind of Penguins memorabilia.

-You’ve been with ShowClix for almost 2 years, and have worked in multiple departments.
+You’ve been with ShowClix for almost 2 years, and have worked in multiple departments and roles.
 In your time here so far, what accomplishments are you most proud of?

 I’m extremely proud of the positions I’ve transitioned to within two short years.
 I’ve gone from a Customer Care Representative taking calls from our partners’ customers, assisting with everything from over-the-phone ticket sales to exchange requests, to a Client Support Representative talking to clients about our system, and helping them to succeed.
-Currently I’m serving as the Interim Manager of Client Support.
+I have now taken on the role of Client Support Manager, managing the day-to-day aspects of the Client Support team while continuing to support our partners.
 I was also lucky enough to be asked to work onsite at New York Comic Con within my first year in the Client Services Department.
 Getting to be part of the team working at one of our largest annual onsite events was very exciting!

 Being a member of the Client Support team, you interact with our partners on a daily basis.
 Can you tell us about a unique way you’ve seen one of our tools or features being used?